gbumps/react-native-screenguard/README.md

 #### Post-installation setting for Android

-On Android, remember to setup a little bit as you will not receive the background color like in the video.
+On Android, remember to setup a little bit as you will not receive the background color or the blur effect like in the video example.

 1. Open up `[your_project_path]/android/app/src/main/AndroidManifest.xml` and add activity `com.screenguard.ScreenGuardColorActivity` like below